hermann77/docker-by-example/mariadb-on-docker-apache-php-on-host/index.md

 ## After restart container the created databases still be there.
 But the GLOBAL MySQL-variables (like long_query_time) are lost.

-## Connect to MariaDB in container
+## Connect to MariaDB from host to container (MySQL/MariaDB-Server is within the container.
+The connection to the DB comes from the outside (from host))
 ```mysql -u root -h127.0.0.1 -P3306 --protocol=TCP -p```

 ## Enable Slow Query Logs